OctopusDeploy/docs/docs/packaging-applications/package-repositories/index.md

 :::

-If you're using an external NuGet feed, you can register it with Octopus and use them as part of your deployments.
+If you're using an external NuGet feed,Â you can register it with Octopus and use them as part of your deployments.
 Go to *Library > External feeds*.

 ![](/docs/images/3048094/3277774.png)